Fxztam/DemoNorthwind4Oracle/README.md

 - is applicable for front-end applications with full stack tests e.g. Oracle Forms.
 - drop_object procedure to 'drop tables & sequences'.

+Tip: Since April 2023 you can use in Oracle Databse 23c cr_Northwind-4-23c.sql.